rebelsky/sams-assorted-musings-reflections/get-outlook.md

 ====================

 A surprising number of the messages I receive from students end with the line ``Get Outlook for iOS''.
+The strangest time was in response to a survey I sent out to the class asking ``What will you do to be more successful on the exam next time?''

-I'm always tempted to respond "**No thank you.
+Except in cases like that, I'm tempted to respond "**No thank you.
 And why would you make such a suggestion?
 Don't you know that I generally avoid Microsoft products when I can [1]?**"

 But then I realize that they probably didn't actually write that suggestion.
 It's probably not that they are being paid to shill for